-This paper presents a new inhomogeneous solid modeling paradigm for engineering design.
-The proposed paradigm can represent, model, and render multidimensional physical attributes across any volumetric objects of complicated geometry and topology.
-A modeled object is formulated with a trivariate simplex spline defined over a tetrahedral decomposition of its three-dimensional domain.
-Heterogeneous material attributes associated with solid geometry can be easily modeled and edited by manipulating the control vectors and/or associated knots of trivariate simplex splines.
-We also develop a feature-sensitive fitting algorithm that can reconstruct a compact, continuous trivariate simplex spline from measured, structured, or unstructured volumetric grids of real-world inhomogeneous objects.
-In addition, we propose a fast direct rendering algorithm for interactive data analysis and visualization of the simplex spline volumes.
-Our experiments demonstrate that the proposed paradigm augments the current engineering design techniques with new and unique advantages.
-[DOI: 10.1115/1.1881352]
+This paper presents a new and powerful heterogeneous solid modeling paradigm for representing, modeling, and rendering of multi-dimensional, physical attributes across any volumetric objects.
+The modeled solid can be of complicated geometry and arbitrary topology.
+It is formulated using a trivariate simplex spline defined over a tetrahedral decomposition of any 3D domain.
+Heterogeneous material attributes associated with solid geometry can be modeled and edited by manipulating the control vectors and/or associated knots of trivariate simplex splines easily.
+The multiresolution capability is achieved by interactively subdividing any regions of interest and allocating more knots and control vectors accordingly.
+We also develop a feature-sensitive fitting algorithm that can reconstruct a more compact, continuous trivariate simplex spline from structured or unstructured volumetric grids.
+This multiresolution representation results from the adaptive and progressive tetrahedralization of the 3D domain.
+In addition, based on the simplex spline theory, we derive several theoretical formula and propose a fast direct rendering algorithm for interactive data analysis and visualization of the simplex spline volumes.
+Our experiments demonstrate that the proposed paradigm augments the current modeling and visualization techniques with the new and unique advantages.